minio/docs/source/reference/minio-mc/mc-policy-set.rst

 Set Anonymous Policy for Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc policy set` to set the anonymous policy for a
+Use :mc:`mc policy set` to set the anonymous policy for a
 bucket:

 .. code-block:: shell